The Leray-Hirsch Theorem for equivariant oriented cohomology of flag varieties: Proof of

 \section{Proof of \cref{thm:main}}

-In this section we prove that the Leray-Hirsch homomorphisms $\varphi_g$ and $\varphi_a$ are isomorphisms.
+In this section we continue to assume that $\BBh_\star(\cdot)$ is Chern complete over the point for $T$ and prove \cref{thm:main}, namely that $\varphi_g$ is an isomorphism and that $\varphi_a$ is an isomorphism.
 Both proofs follow the same basic argument outlined in the next subsection, but the details are more delicate for the geometric Leray-Hirsch homomorphism.
-We give full details in this case and leave much of the simpler case of the algebraic Leray-Hirsch homomorphism to the reader.
+We give the full proof in this case and leave much of the simpler case of the algebraic Leray-Hirsch homomorphism to the reader.